 Light Requirements

 Sedum adolphii ‘Golden Sedum’ prefers bright, direct sunlight for at least six hours a day.
 However, it can also grow in partial shade.
-If the plant is not getting enough light, the leaves may become greener and lose their yellow color.

 You might also like: How Much Light Do Succulents Need?
 A Comprehensive Guide in 12 Parts